 Diffuse Axonal Injury

 I'm Ed Smith, a personal injury lawyer for Northern California.
-If you or a member of your family has suffered a brain injury in a car accident, you may be entitled to compensation for your pain, suffering, lost wages, and medical expenses.
-Give me a call today for a free and friendly advice for your situation.
+If you or a member of your family has suffered a brain injury in a car accident, you may be reimbursed for your suffering, medical expenses, pain, and lost wages.
+Give me a call today for a free and friendly advice on your situation.
 I can be reached at (916) 921-6400 or (800) 404-5400.

 I have been serving individuals and families in the Sacramento area and around Northern California for the past 35 years.
 You can find reviews from my past clients on the following websites:

 Press play on the video below from SMUVideo to know about an SMU student who recovered from a traumatic brain injury:

 With the right knowledge and understanding about diffuse axonal injury, you'll know what to do and expect in case this happens to someone you know.
 This injury could be life-threatening, but you can always maximize the treatment resources you have to help the patient recover, at least to the maximum level the patient can handle.
 The recovery may take a while, but with the help of experts and the different types of therapies available, the patient can progress.

 Proud member of the Million Dollars Advocates Forum

 Editor's Note: This article has been updated for accuracy and relevancy.